C4ptFuture/cdtv-os235patch/README-faq.md

 ### Was CDTV OS ever used as a term or are you just making this up?
 The term CDTV OS has been used by:

--  Carl Sassenrath (creator of the Amiga Exec kernel and many CDTV OS components like cdtv.device, bookmark/cardmark.device, cdfs.library, cdg.library and cdstrap): _"My original CDTV development board (1990) that I used to build and test the CDTV OS, drivers, libs, etc"_ .
+-  Carl Sassenrath (creator of the Amiga Exec kernel and many CDTV OS components like cdtv.device, bookmark/cardmark.device, cdfs.library and cdstrap): _"My original CDTV development board (1990) that I used to build and test the CDTV OS, drivers, libs, etc"_ .
 Source: http://www.rebol.com/article/0491.html
 - Reichart von Wolfsheild, another member of the CDTV project team (playerprefs.library, debox.library): _"The core team that made the CDTV OS were Carl Sassenrath (who now is working with Roku), Jim Sachs, Will Ware, Leo Schwab, and myself."_  Source: https://www.gregdonner.org/workbench/wb_cdtv.html:
 - Additionally, the official CDTV Developer Reference manual (1992) from Commodore uses the same term in paragraph 3.3.3: _"There is a bug in the V1.3 graphics.library which can cause the CDTV unit to come up in NTSC mode even though it should come up in PAL mode.
 There is an update of the CDTV OS ROM which fixes this problem."_ Source: https://archive.org/details/CDTV_Developer_Reference_Manual/page/n253/mode/2up?q=%22cdtv+os%22